of November 2, 2005 No. 1140

 c) the building shall not allow complete or partial removal of walls, floors or roof and their return into place without leaving of visible traces;

-d) doors, windows and pipelines for goods in liquid or gaseous state shall be equipped with rings or other devices for free application of customs seals.
+d) doors, windows and stationary transport installation shall be equipped with rings or other devices for free application of customs seals.

 53. Customs supervision and control out of customs are performed by the customs authorities authorized by Customs Service for the purpose of the prevention, fight and punishment for customs offenses in all national territory.